mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 ## Ensemble Basics

-The concept of the ensemble denotes the totality of actors running on a server substrate, perhaps in the Internet at large, and sharing a secret _cookie_ that allows them to communicate with each other.
+The concept of the ensemble denotes the totality of actors running on a server substrate, perhaps in the Internet at large using TLS.
+Actors in the local server share a secret _cookie_ that allows them to authenticate and communicate with each other.
+Actors in the Internet at large use TLS certificates issued by a private CA, owned by the operators of the software and usually created with the `gerbil ensemble` tool.

 Each server has a _server identifier_, which is a symbol, that uniquely names the server within the ensemble.
 Each ensemble has a